you-n-g/plugin-scaffold.nvim/README.md

 - Scaffold for Neovim Lua plugins to ease the organization of your code
 - panvimdoc: automatically generates Vim docs from the README.md using [panvimdoc](https://github.com/kdheepak/panvimdoc)
 - auto-release: automatically generates a changelog and adds version tags based on your commit messages
+- test suite

 ## configuration

-You can follow following steps to fully
+You can follow following steps to fully enable the CI process and smooth your release process.

 ### Configure PAT